 Section 2 (xxiiia) “Small quantity”, in relation to narcotic drugs and psychotropic substances, means any quantity lesser than the quantity specified by the Central Government by notification in the Official Gazette.]

-When the police recovered some contraband (narcotics drugs) from the someone, first step of the police is measure the contraband with the measurement instrument and took the sample from contraband check type of contraband with the help of kit which police carry with them.
-From the help of kit, police immediately disclose the name and quality of contraband (narcotics drugs).
+When the police recovered some contraband (narcotics drugs) from the someone, the first step of the policy measures the contraband with the measurement instrument and took the sample from contraband check type of contraband with the help of kit which police carry with them.
+From the help of the kit, the police immediately disclose the name and quality of contraband (narcotics drugs).
 When the quantity of the contraband fall under the definition of section 2(xxiiia) is called small quantity and in small quantity court grant the bail easily.

 Section 2 [(viia) “Commercial quantity”, in relation to narcotic drugs and psychotropic substances, means any quantity greater than the quantity specified by the Central Government by notification in the Official Gazette;

-In commercial quantity case court didn’t allow the bail in most of case, mostly in which cases contraband recovered from the person at the time of personal search.
+In commercial quantity, case court didn’t allow the bail in most of the case, mostly in which cases contraband recovered from the person at the time of the personal search.

-When the quantity of the contraband is greater than small quantity and lesser than commercial quantity, then contraband fall under the non-commercial quantity.
+When the quantity of the contraband is greater than small quantity and lesser than the commercial quantity, then contraband falls under the non-commercial quantity.

-In non-commercial quantity case court consider about the custody of the accused, length of the trail and past record of the accused.
-When the court found that accused person has no criminal back ground and specially no previous NDPS case, then grant the bail to the accused person.
+In non-commercial quantity, case court considers the custody of the accused, length of the trail and past record of the accused.
+When the court found that the accused person has no criminal background and especially no previous NDPS case, then grant the bail to the accused person.